YINI-lang/YINI-spec/YINI-Specification.md

 Some YINI parsers may support multiple **validation modes**:

 - **Lenient Mode:**
-  - Permissive with minor errors (e.g., trailing commas (are ignored), mixed line endings).
+  - Permissive with minor errors (e.g., trailing commas after last value/member (are ignored), mixed line endings).
   - The document terminator (`/END`) is **optional** in lenient mode and may be omitted entirely.
   - All typing rules still apply — for example, string literals must be quoted: if a value is not quoted, it is not a string — no exceptions.
-  - Empty values are allowed:
+  - Empty values are allowed ONLY in members in section-top-levels:
-    - Empty value (after a comma) inside lists and object - is itnored.
+    - Missing value (ONLY outside lists and objects) are treated as `Null`.
-    - Empty value (ONLY outside lists and objects) are treated as `Null`.
+    - Trailing comma (after last value/member) inside lists and object - comma is ignored.
   - Useful for hand-edited configuration files.
 - **Strict Mode:**
   - Enforces full well-formedness.